nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-C---Credit-Card-Balance--Who-is-More-in-Debts.md

 It is almost normally distributed which is a piece of good news.
 It is the same as the Q-Q plot explained before.

-Now it’s time to test our model.
+Now it is time to test our model.

 ### The Validation Set Approach